Relational De-Creation

 This is one of the most difficult judgment texts in Scripture and must be explained carefully within the biblical framework established in this paper.

 The severity of the devil’s judgment is not being minimized here.
-The question is what Scripture itself says about the final fate of all created rebels, human and spiritual alike.
+Revelation presents the final defeat of the devil and the powers of rebellion in the strongest possible apocalyptic terms.

-Both the beast and the false prophet are cast into the lake of fire in Revelation 19:20, before the millennium and before the judgment of the human dead in Revelation 20:11–15, confirming that their fate is not the template for human final judgment.
+The narrative sequence also matters.
+The beast and the false prophet are cast into the lake of fire in Revelation 19:20, before the millennium and before the judgment of the human dead in Revelation 20:11–15.
+Revelation 20:10 therefore stands within the narrative of the final overthrow of the great powers of rebellion set against God.

 Conclusion